pwdonh/bilingual_networks/data/README.md

 These can be downloaded from the following link: [does not exist yet]

-Extract the tarballs in this directory
+Extract the tarballs in the current directory:
 ```
 tar -xvzf en_archive.tar.gz
 tar -xvzf fr_archive.tar.gz